leocity207/Octoliner_Mapdiver/README.md

 A roadmap is planned.
 In the meantime, upcoming features are tracked via GitHub Issues

 ---
-We appreciate your interest in Octoliner Maptiva!
+We appreciate your interest in Octoliner Mapdiver!